 It’s the classic story of the Odd Couple: she’s the life of the party, while he gives any excuse to leave early.
 He’s orderly and fastidious, while she leaves milk on the counter and clothes on the floor.
 He’s logical, she’s emotional; he’s from Mars, she’s from Venus.

-Many researchers have set out to answer this question.
-In order to classify their subjects’ differences, compatibility researchers often use personality typing.
-The 16-type system developed by Isabel Briggs Myers is the most commonly used system of personality type in the world, and provides an easy-to-understand basis for studies on compatibility.
-The 16-type system asserts that our fundamental differences in thinking, making decisions, and organizing our lives can be understood by measuring our preferences in four key areas:
+Many researchers have set out to answer this question, but some of the most interesting studies have used the 16-type system developed by Isabel Briggs Myers to explore whether some personality types might be more compatible than others.
+For the uninitiated, Briggs Myers' theory proposes that our fundamental differences in thinking, making decisions, and organizing our lives can be understood by looking at our preferences in four key areas:

 - Extraversion/Introversion: This dimension refers to where you focus attention and get your energy.
 Extraverts are focused on the external world and other people, and are energized by external stimulation and interaction with others.
 Introverts are more focused on their internal world, thoughts, ideas, and feelings, and get energy from spending time in solitary activity or quiet reflection.